 Perhaps, you, like me, have experienced the spiritual high of hearing about someone else’s problems.
 Have you thrived even a little bit on the idea that someone who on the exterior is thinner, prettier, or better than you is crumbling on the interior?

 Our words have power.
 God used words when He spoke the world into being.
 Jesus used them to calm storms, heal the sick and rebuke the Pharisees.
 They can have a positive or negative effect on people, depending on which we choose to use.
+Let's take some time to look at what the Bible says about gossip, how to identify gossip, and how to stop it.

 Since gossip can be a hard concept to identify, ask yourself the following questions before you spout off something you heard:

-1. Would the person be offended if they heard you said it?
+1. Would the person be offended if they heard you say it?
 Gossip rears its ugly head when we talk about our neighbor, especially if she isn’t there to defend herself.
 If the person you were speaking about walked into the room, would the person be embarrassed at what you were saying?
 Would you?

 2. Is it factual, or just a rumor?
 Rumors you hear about others are just that, rumors.
 Not only can spreading false information ruin their reputation, but also yours.